FOD Zone™ Marking Tape

 A long-lasting solution for designating specific zones within your facility — such as aisles, walkways, storage rooms, hangars or work flow areas — as sensitive to Foreign Object Debris/Damage.

-Promotes safety awareness and notifies entrants that special work rules apply.
+Colored marking tape promotes safety awareness and notifies entrants that special work rules apply.
 Can also be used to restrict access to personnel trained in FOD control procedures.

 ← Double-click any image to enlarge